joost-morsink/FF-admin-module/doc/arch/overview.md

 * import donations;

-* export financial data for usage in the online database;
+* export statistical data for usage in the online database;

 * administer investments;